 On April 18, 1943, four local boys were poaching birds in Hagley Wood.
 Searching the high, tangled branches of a wych elm for bird nests, one of the boys made a grim discovery.
 Peering into the hollow trunk of the tree, a fleshless skull stared back at him.
 As they were trespassing on the land and poaching, the boys had significant trepidation about reporting the find and agreed to keep it secret.
 However, the youngest of the boys could not bear the guilt and confessed to his parents later that night.

-The police investigation withered from lack of evidence and the crime quickly faded from memory into the ongoing hardships of wartime life.
-It was around Christmas that year that the first message appeared written on a wall on Upper Dean Street, Birmingham.
-It read “Who put Bella down the wych elm-Hagley Wood”.
-This sparked a renewed, and persistent interest in the Hagley Wood murder that has spanned the decades since.
-The graffiti, believed to be the same hand, continued periodically until 1999, possibly due to the author’s death.
+The police investigation withered from the lack of evidence and the crime quickly faded from memory into the ongoing hardships of wartime life.
+It was around Christmas, that year, that the first message appeared written on a wall on Upper Dean Street, Birmingham.
+It read “Who put Bella down the wych elm-Hagley Wood.”
+This sparked a renewed, and persistent, interest in the murder that has spanned the decades since.
+The graffiti, believed to be the by the same hand, continued periodically until 1999, possibly due to the author’s death.